ashleyblawas/ashleyblawas.github.io/_projects/MAPS.md

     </div>
 </div>
 <div class="caption">
-    Dr. Leigh Hickmott gives instructions on use of digital acoustic recording tags (DTAGs).
+    Dr. Leigh Hickmott gives instructions on the use of digital acoustic recording tags (DTAGs).
 </div>

-<iframe src="https://ashleyblawas.github.io/assets/pdf/BOEM%20MAPS%20Report%202023.pdf style="width:718px; height:700px;" frameborder="0"></iframe>

-You can also put regular text between your rows of images.
-Say you wanted to write a little bit about your project before you posted the rest of the images.
-You describe how you toiled, sweated, _bled_ for your project, and then... you reveal its glory in the next row of images.